LackOfMorals/lackofmorals.github.io/_posts/2026-01-04-aura-go-client.md

 ## A Go client for Aura API

 Over the last few weeks I've worked on creating a wrapper around the Aura API for use with Go.
-This is not wholly my own work; I've lifted the concept of using structs to model API request / responses and embraced assistance from Claude to explore potential ideas, write tests and direct me when I got stuck.
+This is not wholly my own work; I've lifted the concept of using structs to model API request / responses from our Neo4j Labs Terraform Provider and embraced assistance from Claude to explore potential ideas, write tests and direct me when I got stuck.

-The Aura CLient ( I'm now that great with naming ) is ready for use and it's something that I'll carry on working on during the rest of this year.
+The Aura CLient ( I'm not that great with naming ) is ready for use - mostly.
+Did I mention that I'm a hobby coder ?

 ## Installation